onzag/itemize/docs/api/modules/client_internal_text.md

 It also does not support dynamic styles

-If you want the template to render nicely you might want to run it before over the sanitize function

-eg. renderTemplate(sanitize(...), {...args})

 for proper templates with full blown functionality you should use the renderTemplateDynamically method